apsyx/DeepTR/README.md

 #### 0. Overview

-   This file contains instructions, data sets, and tools to run the model proposed in the paper [Learning to Reweight Terms with Distributional Representations](https://dl.acm.org/citation.cfm?id=2767700) (published at SIGIR 2015).
+   This file contains instructions, data sets, and tools to run the model presented in the paper [Learning to Reweight Terms with Distributional Representations](https://dl.acm.org/citation.cfm?id=2767700) (published at SIGIR 2015).

 #### 1. Software dependencies: